AvaAvarai/Villageworks/docs/BUGS.md

 - Theres two messages showing (one larger one smaller one, just want one).
 - Build menu items overlap build road, build village, and the title.
 - Road drawing overlay is offset with the window size.
+- Villages need no tile backdrop so roads show behind.